m6A modifications regulate intestinal immunity and rotavirus infection

 Request a detailed protocol

-The MA104 cell line was obtained from the Cell Resource Center, Peking Union Medical College (which is the headquarter of National Infrastructure of Cell Line Resource).
-HEK293T (ATCC CRL-3216), HT-29 (ATCC HTB-38D) were obtained from the American Type Culture Collection (ATCC).
-MODE-K cell were obtained from Shanghai HonSun Biological Technology Co., Ltd.
+The MA104 cell line was obtained from the Cell Resource Center, Peking Union Medical College (which is the headquarters of the National Infrastructure of Cell Line Resource).
+HEK293T (ATCC CRL-3216) and HT-29 (ATCC HTB-38D) cells were obtained from the American Type Culture Collection (ATCC).
+MODE-K cells were obtained from Shanghai HonSun Biological Technology Co., Ltd.

-The identity of these cell lines were authenticated with STR profiling (FBI, CODIS).
-All these cells were cultured in Dulbecco’s modified Eagle’s medium (DMEM) (Hyclone) supplemented with 10% fetal bovine serum (FBS) (Clark); All cells were cultured at 37 °C in 5% CO2.
-All cells were tested for eliminating the possibility of mycoplasma contamination.
+The identities of these cell lines were authenticatedby short tandem repeat (STR) profiling (FBI, CODIS).
+All of these cells were cultured in Dulbecco’s modified Eagle’s medium (DMEM) (Hyclone) supplemented with 10% fetal bovine serum (FBS) (Clark).
+All cells were cultured at 37 °C in 5% CO2.
+All cells were tested to eliminate the possibility of mycoplasma contamination.

 Poly(I:C) transfection